 2. Determine the Banking Services You Want

 For example, here are some features to consider:

-- Online and mobile banking: Most banks offer online banking services so you won’t even need to visit a branch to handle your transactions, including deposits and transfers.
-But if you prefer banking in a physical branch, you might want to consider a traditional bank that has retail locations near where you live.
+- Online and mobile banking: Most banks offer online banking services so you won't even need to visit a branch to handle your transactions, including deposits and transfers.
+But if you prefer banking in a physical branch, consider a traditional bank that has retail locations near where you live.

 - Customer service: Many banks offer customer service support on evenings and on the weekends.
 Some even have online chat features and the ability to email customer support.